shahcompbio/wgs/docs/setup_dev_env.md

       datadrive: /devsrc
 ```

+NOTE: you can set the server to `null` if all containers are available locally.

 ##### reference data
 You need to download the reference data to `/refdata' directory on the node.
 The data can be downloaded from blob.